Organ Concerts at Freemasons' Hall

 These one-hour concerts are free and open to everyone.
 Past organists include Henry Fairs, Simon Gledhill, Richard Hills, John Kitchen MBE and Darius Battiwalla.

-With the coronavirus pandemic that is currently affecting us all, regrettably we have been forced to cancel the scheduled Organ Concert on Wednesday, 10th June 2020.
+With the coronavirus pandemic that is currently affecting us all, regrettably we have been forced to cancel the scheduled Organ Concerts on Wednesday 10th June 2020 and Wednesday 11th November 2020.

 Free practice sessions for RCO pupils

 United Grand Lodge of England (UGLE) has close connections with the Royal College of Organists.

 We offer free practice sessions for RCO pupils and other competent organists, both on this organ and on the Viscount digital organ in Temple 10, which is of similar size and configuration to the Willis and which was donated to the United Grand Lodge of England by the Grand Stewards' Lodge in 2017 to mark the Tercentenary celebrations of UGLE and 300 years of English Freemasonry.

 UGLE provide Freemasons’ Bursaries amounting to £6,000 per annum to the RCO for distribution to pupils who have to travel considerable distances to practice – and take RCO exams – on a suitable organ.
 The Bursaries are also available to cover tutoring fees and are undoubtedly helpful for pupils from disadvantaged backgrounds.